menkurkarTanvi/LeaseUp/README.md

 # LeaseUp
-AI Agent for college students that assists in the apartment search process
+AI Agent for college students that assists in the apartment search process.